break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 `;
 ```

 New we can pass in any value we want like "Submit" or an emoji ("😉").
-We can even create a new template and pull in an icon library.
+We can even create a new template in Storybook and pull in an icon library.

 ```ts
 // using Bootstrap icons - https://icons.getbootstrap.com/